Hand-painted kitchens

 Protecting carpets and furniture from paint and dust

-protecting wood and tiled floorsWooden or tiled floors – I lay stout paper on the floor, and stick masking tape around the edges.
+protecting wood and tiled floorsWooden or tiled floors – I lay stout lining paper on the floor, and stick masking tape around the edges.
 This offers total protection from paint drops, and it is easy to hoover up dust and keep the room clean during and after work every day.

 Carpets Stair carpets are the most problematic when painting hallways.
 If the carpets have to stay, I can mask them up completely.
 On average this adds a couple of extra hours to the job.